microsoft/onnxscript/README.md

 ### Eager Mode Evaluation

-Eager mode is mostly used to debug and validate intermediate results are as expected.
-The function defined above can be called as below, and this executes in an eager-evaluation mode.
+Eager mode is mostly used to debug and validate that intermediate results are as expected.
+The function defined above can be called as below, executing in an eager-evaluation mode:

 ```python
 import numpy as np